 The Islamic Shari’ah is a straightforward and easy system of laws in which there are no complications.
 It calls for moderation in all matters.
 The Shari’ah brought to humanity what would perfectly maintain their affairs in this life and in the Hereafter without excess or negligence, and without extremism or fanaticism; rather, all its rulings are entirely characterized by moderation, balance, and gentleness.

 One aspect of the gentleness and moderation of the Islamic Shari’ah is that it has taken into consideration the conditions and circumstances of people competent for religious assignment.
 Therefore, not only did it legislate for them rulings which correspond to their conditions and circumstances, it also considered the extent of their determination.
-The Shari’ah acknowledges that people are not equal in determination and that their activeness in certain matters vary from one time to another and from one person to another.
+The Shari’ah acknowledges that people are not equal in determination and that their activeness in certain matters varies from one time to another and from one person to another.

 Authorization in Hajj is a part of the norms of the Islamic Shari’ah that Allah subhanahu wa ta’ala has granted as an alternative for His slaves who are not able to perform Hajj for specific reasons.
 We will mention, in brief, the major rulings relevant to the issue of authorization.